QuantAsylum/QA350/README.md

 # QA350

-Source code from QA350 Product
+Source code from QA350 Product.
+This product is licensed under the MIT license.